maxsu/Coffeebot/README.md

 Note: The provisioning step will require root priviledges.
 We need to mount the image and edit some of its configurations.
-A cross platform alternative would be welcome here.
+An alternative that does not need root to edit the contents of the image would be welcome here.

 #### Working with the VM